Essential Linux Commands Every DevOps Engineer Should Know (Part 1, 2025 Edition)

 Firewall Management

-sudo ufw status # Ubuntu firewall status
+sudo ufw status # Ubuntu firewall (frontend)

-sudo firewall-cmd --list-all # RHEL/CentOS firewall rules
+sudo firewall-cmd --list-all # RHEL/CentOS firewall (frontend)

-sudo iptables -L # View iptables rules
+sudo iptables -L # legacy iptables (still works via nft compatibility layer)

 Conclusion